 The Hart County Recreation Advisory Board will have a meeting

 October 15 6:00 P.M. will be held at the Recreation Center, Hydra Room

 will be held June 11, 2019 at 6:00 at the Franklin-Hart County Airport.

-The Hart County Industrial Building Authority will have a called meeting
+The Hart County Industrial Building Authority Regular meeting

 The Hart County Board of Elections and Registration will be meeting